Term and Conditions

 We want those who have signed up for a course/training to have the best experience possible.
 Anyone who has registered and paid for a live training (whether in-person or live-webinar) who, for any reason, has to cancel their registration will be given a full refund as long as they notify us at PsychMaven of their need to cancel no later than 5 business days after the delivery of the training.

 Anyone who attends a training who is not satisfied with their experience may receive a full refund in lieu of a CE certificate on request.
-Request must be received the day of training.
+Requests must be received the day of training.
 All refunds will be issued through the same means that the initial registration was paid (Stripe, PayPal, etc.).

 The refund policy for Home-Study/Online courses shall be as above, except when same policies conflict with the refund policies of Teachable.
-For courses that are non-live/on-demand, Teachable's refund policy of notification within 30-days of initial purchase shall be accepted.
+For courses that are non-live/on-demand, Teachable's refund policy of notification within 14-days of initial purchase shall be accepted.

 Acceptance of Continuing Education Clock Hours